Here's How Long It Takes for Your Anti-Aging Products to Work, According to Derms

 Be wary of marketing labels that claim "immediate" anti-aging effects because there's little regulation on what brands can and cannot claim on their bottles, and even scientific-sounding terms carry little weight.
 "Clinically proven," for example, just means consumers have tried out the product, not that the FDA weighed in or that there were any clinical trials.

 If you need a tangible motivator to keep at your beauty routine, try taking pictures of your face before using a new anti-aging product so you have a starting point to measure your results against.

-I imagine a future where something shaped like a pencil eraser gets rid of wrinkles and pimples on the spot, but for now I'll just do my creams and treatments and check back in six weeks.
+I imagine a future world where something shaped like a pencil eraser gets rid of wrinkles and pimples on the spot, but for now I'll just do my creams and treatments and check back in six weeks.